BrittanyPotter/PersonalDatasetProject/README.md

 ---
 ## Motivation

 I though a topic that would be interesting to research would be criminal Justice.
 It’s a topic that I find interesting generally and thought that delving into related topics could be intriguing to learn.
 One question that I have for this subject is how age effects being stopped by police officers.
-Initially I Thought that It would mostly be younger people in their twenties and thirties, but I also thought it would be interesting to see what data would show for older people who are in their seventies or eighties.
+Initially I thought that It would mostly be younger people in their twenties and thirties, but I also thought it would be interesting to see what data would show for older people who are in their seventies or eighties.

 ---